Cray-HPE/docs-csm/operations/iuf/IUF.md

 ## Re-executing stages of an IUF session

 It is possible to re-execute stages of an IUF session by specifying `iuf run` with the desired stage and other `iuf` arguments.
 If no changes were made to the product distribution files in the media directory, `iuf run` will re-execute any Argo steps that failed during the previous invocation of `iuf run`.
 Any Argo steps that previously executed successfully will be skipped if possible.
+If the `-f` argument is specified, all Argo steps will be re-executed, regardless of whether they succeeded or failed during the previous invocation of `iuf run`.

 ### Removing a product from an IUF session